coderkearns/template-typescript/README.md

 See [DOCS.md](./DOCS.md) for documentation and examples.

+## Contributing

+All contributions, bug reports, and issues are appreciated!
+See [CONTRIBUTING.md] for instructions.

 ## License

 This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License - see the [LICENSE](./LICENSE) file for details.